 What are the fire safety regulations for landlords?

-Kate Faulkner breaks down the landlord fire safety regulations in detail, including electrical fire safety rules.
+Property expert Kate Faulkner breaks down the landlord fire safety regulations, including electrical fire safety rules.

-- What are the fire safety regulations for rented properties?
+- What are the fire safety regulations for rented properties in England?

-- What are a landlord’s specific fire safety responsibilities?
+- What are the fire safety regulations for landlords in England?

 - The Housing Act 2004, including the Housing Health and Safety Rating System (HHSRS)